Урок по теме "Stereotypes of mentality". 11-й класс

 3 min |

-T: As you’ve mentioned above there are many kinds of
+T: As you’ve mentioned above

-about?
+stereotypes are the most acute and often spoken about?
 T shows a presentation with pictures.
 T: – Today we’re going to discuss cultural stereotypes, stereotypes concerning national identity.
 I’d like to show you some pictures of 2 countries.
 You are to guess what are they.
 (SS answers). – Why do you think so? – Can we call all these pictures stereotypes?
 Why?
 (SS watch the presentation).
 T: Now I want you to split into groups.
 We’re going to do it in a following way.
 I put a sticker with a name of famous personality.
 Don’t look backwards.
 Your partner looks at the sticker, and explain to you what kind of person is written on the sticker, omitting the name.
 You may start with the following words “This person is…”.
 You try to guess the name. if the explanation is unclear, you may ask “if” or “how” question.
 For example: Is he young?
 CCQ: – Do you have to work in groups? |

 T-SS